welldigital/callme/README.md

 ## Prometheus Metrics

+### Job Metrics

 * job_leased_total
-  * The number of calls to collect jobs, and the number of successful collections.
+  * The number of calls to collect jobs, seperated by success, error or none_available.
 * job_leased_duration_milliseconds
-  * How long it took to execute a database claim.
+  * How long it took to execute a database claim and retrieve a job to work on.
 * job_executed_total
   * The number of executions of jobs, split up by success.
 * job_executed_duration_milliseconds